 This makes a "copy" f' of the stream f; then input operations in f' won't affect f (though setpos_in on f' may effectively close f).
-For more details, see the next few sections.
+For more details, see sections 4, 5, 6, 7, and 8, which give a more precise specification of stream behavior.